 Kathputli Nagar is a slum situated in central Jaipur, but the label ‘slum’ does little justice to the talent and skill housed within.
 Despite its humble appearance, the area is famous for its puppeteers, artisans and musicians.
-Greaves invites families to visit the village and witness its residents carving traditional wooden puppets.
+Greaves invites families on holiday in Jaipur to visit the village and witness its residents carving traditional wooden puppets.
 Watch as the smartly-dressed marionettes take shape before enjoying a live Kathputli puppet show.
 The colourful choreographies, played out alongside traditional music and drumming, are among the oldest means of entertainment in Rajasthani folk culture.

 The City of Lakes is blessed with swathes of tranquil, traffic-free landscapes that are ideal for an excursion on two wheels—especially for miniature cyclists.
-Far removed from the hustle of India’s cities, families with children can pedal alongside a knowledgeable guide on a picturesque journey around the lakes.
+Far removed from the hustle of India’s cities, families with children on holiday in Udaipur can pedal alongside a knowledgeable guide on a picturesque journey around the lakes.
 The route ribbons out from Udaipur’s streets, spooling through the countryside past postage-stamp villages and sleepy hamlets, with the occasional inquisitive monkey and curious peacock popping up to greet the expedition along the way.